 Can the Defendant’s Silence be Used Against Him in the Prosecution’s Case in Chief?

 Defendants who can convince the judge that they were in custody and had not received Miranda rights will want to exclude from the prosecution’s case in chief any evidence of their silence, as would the hypothetical driver above.
-(Using this silence to impeach a defendant who has testified is another question, however, not addressed here.)
+(Using this silence to impeach a defendant who has testified is another question—see Can a prosecutor use post-arrest, pre-Miranda silence to “impeach” a defendant?)
 Interestingly, the U.S. Supreme Court has not ruled directly on the question, but several federal Circuit Courts of Appeal have faced it, with conflicting results.

 One court that refused to allow such evidence pointed to the incentive a contrary rule would create for the police—to delay questioning in order to create an extended post-custody period, an intervening silence that could be used against the defendant.
 (United States v.
 Moore (D.C.
 Cir.
 1997) 104 F.3d 377.)
 Another federal court pointed out that the Miranda rule was designed to safeguard the defendant’s Fifth Amendment rights, and that the government should not be allowed to burden that right by implicitly pressuring the defendant to give it up and speak.
 (U.S. v.
 Velarde-Gomez (9th Cir.
 2001) 269 F.3d 1023.)